 “The brokers find a home for the largest pieces.
 If there is a lot of interest, the shares go very easily into the hands of institutional investors,” says Rob Lutts, president and CIO of Cabot Money Management in Salem, Mass.

-Reason No. 1: Big buyers easier to find.
-Selling a million shares to an institutional investor is much more efficient than finding 1,000 individuals to purchase shares.
+The goal of offering an IPO in the first place is to raise a certain amount of capital so selling a million shares to an institutional investor is much more efficient than finding 1,000 individuals to purchase shares.